-By default, Confluence allows users to leave comments on each page or blog post, so they can share feedback with authors and editors.
+By default, Confluence allows users to leave page comments or inline comments on each page or blog post, so they can share feedback with authors and editors.
 If a discussion develops below an article or Confluence page, it’s a sign that the content asset is worth talking about.
 And even more critical comments can be seen as an invitation to improve your content.

 If you disable this functionality, you’ll destroy the most important social interaction feature of your collaboration platform.

 Another easy solution: Just allow (and invite) Confluence users to comment on pages and blog posts.
 By doing so, you show that you’re open to insights, user discussions and ideas from outside the editor circle.
 Inline comments can be used to provide really precise feedback.
 In some cases, it might even be a good idea to allow anonymous users to comment on publicly available Confluence pages – actively encouraging readers (and customers) to provide feedback.